Module 2

 Niamh

-The Air Canada precedent is clear.
-A tribunal held the airline responsible for every statement its chatbot made.
-Our chatbot told him there was no maintenance fee.
-If we don't make this right, he has a strong case — and not just under the AI Act.
-This is basic consumer protection.
+The Air Canada precedent holds the airline responsible for what its chatbot said.
+Ours told him there was no maintenance fee.
+If we don't honour that, he's got a strong case — AI Act aside, this is basic consumer protection.

 Niamh advising on the legal response